 We have our work cut out for us: Forty-one states still lack a statute outlining the procedure (and safeguards) for obtaining medication to hasten an inevitable death.
 We’re leading the charge alongside our local partners in Massachusetts, Maryland, Nevada, New York, and elsewhere, and we won’t stop until every state has a death with dignity statute—with your help we’ll win.

 Seventy percent of Americans support the end-of-life option allowing qualified terminally-ill people to end their lives through physician-prescribed medications.
 That’s right: seven in ten Americans want this option.
 We are glad to count you as one of them.

 There is so much you can do to help.
-Some of the activities, in the increasing order of commitment include:
+Some of the activities include: